tjira/Fractoid/README.md

 ## Installation

-Before the standalone executable, the library must be compiled.
-Navigate to the project folder and run `cmake .` followed by `make fractoid`.
-Now that the library has been compiled you can compile the executable by running `make` in the project folder.
+To compile the library along with the executable, navigate to the project folder and run `cmake .` followed by `make`.
 Both binaries will be compiled into the `bin` folder.

 ## Usage